oldenbur/gostree/README.md

 ### Value Access and Key Syntax

-Once created, an element anywhere within an STree can be accessed using a syntax similar to that of the [jq](https://stedolan.github.io/jq/) tool.
+Once created, an element anywhere within an STree can be accessed using a path which is a simplified version of the syntax used by the [jq](https://stedolan.github.io/jq/) tool.
 For example:
 ```go
 json := `
 {